Snuggan/pax2/readme.md

 ## Examples

 - [How to do everything at once:](documentation/example-all-at-once.sh) How to calculate plot and raster metrics as well as creating individual point cloud files for all points in each plot.
-- [How to estimate forest variables in an automated manner:](documentation/example-en-mass.md) Given \[thousands of\] point cloud files, field measurements *etc* – how to estimate forest variables in an automated manner.
+- [How to estimate forest variables in an automated manner:](documentation/example-en-mass.md) Given \[thousands of\] point cloud files, field measurements *etc.* – how to estimate forest variables in an automated manner.

 ## Reference